w3c/secure-payment-confirmation/explainer.md

 * The Account Provider (e.g. the bank that issued the payment instrument being used)

 > **NOTE**: It is not uncommon for there to be a fourth party: the Payment
-> Service Provider, whom the Merchant may delegate the task of accepting the
+> Service Provider, to whom the Merchant delegates the task of accepting the
-> payment method to.
+> payment method.
 This is usually done by the Merchant either redirecting the
 > User to the Payment Service Provider's website, or by embedding the Payment
 > Service Provider in an iframe.
 Any following mention of the term Merchant
 > should be taken to mean either a Merchant or a Payment Service Provider;